Shuttlecock: Feather or synthetic shuttlecocks

 The cost of good quality feathers is similar to that of good quality plastics, but plastics are far more durable, typically lasting many matches without any impairment to their flight.
 Feather shuttles are easily damaged and should be replaced every three or four games or sooner if they are damaged and do not fly straight.
 Damaged shuttles interfere with play as any impairment may misdirect the flight of the shuttlecock.

 Most experienced and skillful players greatly prefer feathers, and serious tournaments or leagues are always played using feather shuttlecocks of the highest quality.

 The playing characteristics of plastics and feathers are substantially different.
 Plastics fly more slowly on initial impact, but slow down less towards the end of their flight.
-While feathers tend to drop straight down on a clear shot, plastics never quite return to a straight drop, falling more on a diagonal.
-Feather shuttles may come off the strings at speeds in excess of 320 km/h (200 mph) but slow down faster as they drop.
+Feathers, however, tend to drop straight down on a clear shot, plastics never quite return to a straight drop, falling more on a diagonal.
+Feather shuttles may come off the strings at speeds in excess of 565 km/h (351 mph) but slow down faster as they drop.
+Furthermore, feathered shuttlecocks are recorded as having a constant drag coefficient.
+Contrarily, championship-grade synthetic shuttlecocks show less consistency with this factor.
+This shows that feathered shuttlecocks have a capacity for a higher standard speed range at which the game is typically played that synthetics cannot quite reach.
+This impacts the feel of the bird during the game for players, especially in the case of deformation of the shuttlecock.
+A feathered shuttlecock will still feel dull and heavy while in play because of the feathers, but a synthetic cannot maintain energy in flight in the same manner.